divideandconquer/go-celery-api/README.md

 gom run src/go-celery-api.go -config=./config/config.json

 ```
+Note that in order for the default configuration to work you must add an entry for proxy to your `go` vagrant machine's
+`/etc/hosts` file.
+E.G.

+`sudo echo "10.20.1.6 proxy" >> /etc/hosts`

 ## Posting to the API
 To POST a task to the make a POST to http://go:8080/tasks with a JSON body: